dynamicexpresso/DynamicExpresso/README.md

 - Array/list/dictionary initialization
 - Explicit generic invocation (like `method<type>(arg)`)
 - Lambda/delegate declaration (delegate and lamda are only supported as variables or parameters or as a return type of the expression)
+- Array/list/dictionary element assignment (set indexer operator)
+- Other operations on `dynamic` objects (only property and method invocation now are supported)

 ## Exceptions
 If there is an error during the parsing always an exception of type `ParseException` is throwed.